By Sara Gallant

 Faculty Peer Reviewed

 Ms. B is a 60-year-old female transsexual patient with a past medical history of asthma who presented to the clinic with a dry cough.
-While at first glance …
+While at …

 By Christopher Graffeo